futpix/caravans-in-australia/content/review/1336-Victory-Caravans-Trophy-22-foot-.md

   ogtitle: "Should I buy Trophy 22' by Victory Caravans?"
   ogdescription: "The Victory Caravans Trophy 22' is classed as Off Road, and sleeps 4-5 people.
 It is Australian made and comes in at 22 ft.
 It generally has Separate shower & toilet."
 categories: ["Victory Caravans"]
-tags: ["Sleeps 4-5", "22 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-5", "22 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.7"
 totalHeight: ""